Why is car insurance required?

 Is car insurance mandatory in all states?

-Forty-eight states require drivers to carry some level of liability coverage in order to get behind the wheel.
+Forty-nine states and the District of Columbia require drivers to carry some level of liability coverage to get behind the wheel.

-New Hampshire doesn't require the average driver to carry insurance, although they do have minimum requirements for those who choose to purchase insurance.
-If you don't carry car insurance in New Hampshire, you're still required by law to show proof of financial responsibility if you're liable for someone's injuries or damages in an auto accident.
+New Hampshire doesn't require the average driver to carry insurance, although it does have minimum requirements for those who choose to purchase insurance.
+If you don't carry car insurance in New Hampshire, you're still required by law to show proof of financial responsibility if you're liable for someone's injuries or damaged property in an auto accident.
 Note that if you've had prior vehicle-related infractions, New Hampshire may require you to carry auto insurance.

-Since each state sets different rules for car insurance, other types of mandatory car insurance requirements may include:
+Because each state sets different rules for car insurance, other types of car insurance coverage requirements may include:

 How to get car insurance